jamesisonfire21-glitch/luminaria-koreader-plugin/README.md

    ```
    Menu → ⋮ More → Network → Enable WiFi
    ```
-   Make sure your Kobo is connected before syncing.
+   Make sure your device running KOReader is connected before syncing.

 2. **Export your highlights** in KOReader:
    **Top menu → Search → Export all highlights**